-Dana Estate (pronounced da-nuh) is a fairly new winery to the Napa Valley however it occupies an estate with a long history.
-Dana Estates is located in the heart of Rutherford on benchland just above the valley floor and is nestled against the edge of the Mayacamas mountains.
-This estate is historically rich – it is home to a ghost winery (typically stone wineries built before prohibition) that was built by a German immigrant in 1883.
+Dana Estate (pronounced da-nuh) is located in the heart of Rutherford on benchland just above the valley floor nestled against the edge of the Mayacamas mountains.
+This estate is historically rich – it is home to a ghost winery (stone wineries that were built before prohibition) founded in 1883 by H.W.
+Helms, a German immigrant and viticulturist.

-Their vineyards are all farmed organically and attention to detail is such that the vineyards are farmed vine by vine based on their individual needs.
-Productions are also low especially from their hillside vineyards – usually under 2 tons per acre.
+All their vineyards are all farmed organically; attention to detail is paramount – the vineyards are farmed vine by vine based on each vine’s individual need.
+Yields are also low especially from their hillside vineyards – usually under 2 tons per acre.
 Total planted vineyard acreage among their four properties is around 60 acres.

 Dana Estates presently focuses their winemaking efforts on producing three unique wines, a single 100% Cabernet Sauvignon from each of their 3 vineyards.
 Production will remain small.
 Their first few vintages in total are under 500 cases; each wine is produced in very limited quantities.
 During a recent visit to the winery we had the privilege to taste the 2006 Helms and 2006 Lotus vintages.
 Both wines are 100% Cabernet Sauvignon and were aged in 100% new French Oak.

-Photos to the right are of the Lotus Vineyard on the west facing slopes of the Vaca Mountains off of North Crystal Springs Road.
-The 2006 Lotus is a big dark mountain grown wine that delivers an unbridled richness in the nose and on the palate.
+The 2006 Dana Estates Lotus is a big dark mountain grown wine that delivers an unbridled richness in the nose and on the palate.
 Aromatically the bouquet is quite appealing – it is complex “candy store” showing black licorice, baking spices, black fig and other notes of black fruit.
 This superb richness carries to the palate with dark fruit including more black licorice, black cherry and blackberry.
 Hints of mineralities and earthiness also show.
 These complexities of flavor lead to a big finish with broad structured tannins.
 Again this wine has a super long satisfying finish.

 Dana Estates sells directly through their mailing list.
 You can also find their wine locally at several premium wine shops in the Napa area including ACME Fine Wines, St. Helena Wine Center and Dean & Deluca, all based in St. Helena.
 For more information visit: www.danaestates.com